 E.1.
-Brief description how comments by local stakeholders have been invited and compiled:
+Brief description how comments by local stakeholders have been invited and compiled: >>

-The comments from local stakeholders were invited through local stakeholder meeting conducted on 2 September at Arashinagundi Village, Hiriyur in Chitradurga District and 15 June 2006 in Dhoni, Mundaragi in Gadag district.
-An advertisement was placed in a local newspaper in Vijaya Karnataka on 19 August 2006 inviting the local stakeholders for the meeting for the Chitradurga district projects and in Vijaya Karnataka on 4 June 2006 for the Gadag district projects.
+The comments from local stakeholders were invited through local stakeholder meeting conducted on 02 September at Arashinagundi Village, Hiriyur in Chitradurga District.
+An advertisement was placed in a local newspaper in Vijaya Karnataka on19-Aug-2006 inviting the local stakeholders for the meeting.

-The local stakeholder consultation meeting had representatives from the nearby villages, representatives of Enercon and representative of Aditya Environmental Services (consultant to Enercon) in Chitradurga district and representative of Care Sustainability (consultant to Enercon) in Gadag district.
-The minutes of the two meetings are set out in Appendix 2.
+The local stakeholder consultation meeting had representatives from the nearby villages, representatives of Enercon and representative of Aditya Environmental Services (consultant to Enercon).
+The minutes of the meeting are set out in Appendix 2.